huggingface/blog/wuertschen.md

 ## Optimisation Technique 1: Flash Attention

 Starting from version 2.0, PyTorch has integrated a highly optimised and resource-friendly version of the attention mechanism called [`torch.nn.functional.scaled_dot_product_attention`](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) or SDPA.
-Depending on the nature of the input, this function taps into multiple inherent optimisations.
+Depending on the nature of the input, this function taps into multiple underlying optimisations.
 Its performance and memory efficiency outshine the traditional attention model.
 Remarkably, the SDPA function mirrors the characteristics of the *flash attention* technique, as highlighted in the research paper [Fast and Memory-Efficient Exact Attention with IO-Awareness](https://arxiv.org/abs/2205.14135) penned by Dao and team.

 If you're using Diffusers with PyTorch 2.0 or a later version, and the SDPA function is accessible, these enhancements are automatically applied.
 Get started by setting up torch 2.0 or a newer version using the [official guidelines](https://pytorch.org/get-started/locally/)!